-Contribution of the course to learning outcomes in the Master in Mathematics programme.
+Contribution of the course to learning outcomes in the Bachelor in Mathematics programme.
 By the end of this activity, students will have made progress in:

--- Choose and use the fundamental methods and tools of calculation to solve mathematical problems.
+-- Choose and use the basic tools of calculation to solve mathematical problems.

--- Recognise the fundamental concepts of important current mathematical theories.
+-- Recognise the fundamental concepts of some important current mathematical theories.

 -- Argue within the context of the axiomatic method.

--- Construct and draw up a proof independently, clearly and rigorously.
+-- Construct and draw up a proof independently.